 Then begin demolishing the sides of the pool and toss all debris in the bottom of the pool.
 Once you are finished, use the excavator to begin filling the pool with fill dirt, making sure everything is packed down tight.
 Finish with the topsoil and before you know it, your pool is gone.
 Your yard is now ready for whatever step you have planned next.

-Risks of Filling a Pool with Dirt
+Risks of Filling a Pool with Dirt On Your Own

 Although doing this yourself is, by far, the cheapest option when it comes to removing or filling your inground pool, it comes with a few risks.

-Risk #2: Property Value.
 Leaving part of the pool in the ground can lead to lower property value, which can be an issue if you ever plan on selling.

 Furthermore, if something was not done right, whether it was draining, excavating, or filling, you may be at risk for sinkholes or other dangerous yard conditions.

 Hiring a professional to completely remove your pool, though much more expensive, is going to be the best option for you overall.
+Here are some of the benefits of hiring a pool removal contractor to perform the work:

-Benefit #1: Skill Level.
 These contractors are highly skilled at what they do.
 Their job is demolishing and removing pools, and they do it all the time.
 They will be able to complete the task much more efficiently than you would, and they will better be able to avoid the problem areas.

 Additionally, if by chance they do damage a pipe, wire, or anything else under your property, their contractor insurance will cover and replace the issue without extra cost to you.
-This not only saves you money and time, but future headaches as well.
+This not only saves you money and time but future headaches as well.

-Benefit #2: Property Value.
 The contractors will completely remove every piece of pool, leaving nothing behind and filling in only dirt and topsoil afterwards.
 This helps your property retain its value, which will not hurt your chances of selling in the future.

-Benefit #3: Strong Ground.
 Without pool debris buried underground, your yard will remain strong.
 You can now build anything your heart desires where the pool used to be.
 Your dreams of adding an extension to your house can now come true!

 We highly recommend opting for complete pool removal.
 This will save you a lot of time and headaches, and it is much better for the life of your property.